Timm26/IBM-Data-Science-Portfolio/README.md

 # IBM Data Science Portfolio

 ## Overview
 Welcome to my IBM Data Science Portfolio!
 This repository showcases the projects I completed as part of the **IBM Professional Data Science Certificate** on Coursera.
-Each project represents a milestone in my journey to becoming a data scientist and highlights my skills in data analysis, machine learning, and visualisation.
+Each project highlights my skills in data analysis, machine learning, and visualisation.

 All the code in this repository has been **individually written by me**, ensuring originality and demonstrating my ability to independently apply data science concepts to solve real-world problems.

 Through these projects, I aim to showcase my ability to derive actionable insights, solve complex problems, and effectively communicate results.

+[Please also check out my ML repository for more in-depth model building based on multiple awesome O'Reilly books]

+Key languages used are:

+1. Python
+2. SQL (ipython-sql extension)

 ---